What is the “Business Purpose Only” Hardship License?

 What Happens at the Hearing for my Hardship License?

-If you lose the hearing then you must serve the hard suspension.
-After the hard suspension is over you can report to the Bureau of Administrative Review for a hardship license hearing.
+You must serve the hard suspension if you lose the formal review hearing.
+After the hard suspension, you can apply to the Bureau of Administrative Review for a hardship license hearing.
 At the hearing, the hearing officer will ask you whether you drove during the hard suspension period.
-If you answer “yes” to this question then no hardship license will be issued.
+No hardship license will be issued if you answer “yes” to this question.

-If you were caught driving during the hardship period then no hardship license will be granted.
-The hearing officer will also determine if you actually need a hardship license and whether you are otherwise eligible.
-If you are eligible then you will receive a hardship license for the rest of the suspension or revocation period.
+No hardship license will be granted if you were caught driving during the hardship period.
+The hearing officer will also determine if you need a hardship license and are otherwise eligible.
+If you are eligible, you will receive a hardship license for the rest of the suspension or revocation period.

 Who is Not Eligible for a Hardship License under Florida Law?